sdomoszlai13/spring-mass-system-simulator/README.md

 The calculations are based on an Euler method.
 This is one of the simplest method to solve differential equations numerically.
 This project shows how much can be achieved even with a simple numerical method.

+The images below show the results of some test cases.

 The repository consists of 3 .py files:

 * **main.py**: contains classes and functions for solving the equations of motion